JimDesu/basis-lang/spec.md

 ### 3.9 Constructors

 A constructor is a command that produces a value of a specified type.
-Its signature names the type as the receiver, with the productive mode marker:
+Its signature names the type as the receiver, with the CREATE mode marker:

 ```
 .cmd Widget 'w: Int x, Int y =
     'w <- ${x <- x, y <- y}
 ```

 The receiver `Widget 'w` is the constructed-value slot.
 All other parameters (after the colon) are inputs.
 The body's job is to fill `'w`.
-The body typically uses an aggregate literal `${...}` (§7.4) to construct in place; the compute-then-commit pattern of §3.4 applies — the constructor performs whatever subordinate work is needed in local slots, then commits a single productive write to the receiver near the body's end.
+The body typically uses an aggregate literal `${...}` (§7.4) to construct in place; the compute-then-commit pattern of §3.4 applies — the constructor performs whatever subordinate work is needed in local slots, then commits a single CREATE write to the receiver near the body's end.

-Constructor receivers must be PRODUCE — the alternatives are not meaningful for the constructor signature shape.
-A REFERENCE receiver would describe in-place modification of an existing value, which is the method-with-REFERENCE-receiver case (§3.10).
+Constructor receivers must be CREATE — the alternatives are not meaningful for the constructor signature shape.
+An UPDATE receiver would describe in-place modification of an existing value, which is the method-with-UPDATE-receiver case (§3.10).
 A READ receiver would describe constructing a value the caller cannot observe, which has no purpose.
 The receiver-mode-by-signature-shape table (§3.10) captures this restriction and the analogous restrictions for the other shapes.

 A constructor is invoked by the type name as the call's prefix: